-India's top court to rule on Hindu-Muslim dispute over religious site
+Indian court rules in favor of Hindus in explosive row with Muslims

 The destruction of the mosque sparked some of the deadliest communal riots in independent India’s history that led to the deaths of nearly 2,000 people and deepened communal divisions.

-Reporting by Mayank Bhardwaj and Rupam Jain; Editing by Euan Rocha, Robert Birsel
+Reporting by Mayank Bhardwaj and Rupam Jain; Editing by Euan Rocha, Sanjeev Miglani